-South Carolina has become the first state to pass a cybersecurity bill requiring any insurance entity operating in the state to establish and implement a cybersecurity program protecting their business and their customers from a data breach.
+South Carolina has become the first state to pass a model cybersecurity bill requiring any insurance entity operating in the state to establish and implement a cybersecurity program protecting their business and their customers from a data breach.

-And while the insurance industry wasn’t against the new law, there are concerns about what the impact to the industry could be if other states pass laws different to South Carolina’s – the “model law” from the National Association of Insurance Commissioners (NAIC).
+And while the insurance industry wasn’t against the new law, there are concerns about what the impact to the industry could be if other states pass laws different from South Carolina’s – the “model law” from the National Association of Insurance Commissioners (NAIC).